strategicdata/pmhc-mds-spec/doc/user-documentation/reporting.rst

 Key specifications:

 * Report counts only ‘active episodes’.
-An Episode is defined as ‘active’ if it has one or more Service Contacts recorded in the period.
+An Episode is defined as ‘active’ if it has one or more Service Contacts recorded in the period
-* Service Contacts flagged as ‘No Show’ are not included for this purpose.
+* Service Contacts flagged as ‘No Show’ are not included for this purpose
-* Missing/invalid data defined as: Episode data elements with null or invalid values, or where ‘system generated’ codes have been reported to denote ‘not stated’, ‘inadequately defined’ or ‘missing’.
+* Missing/invalid data defined as: Episode data elements with null or invalid values, or where ‘system generated’ codes have been reported to denote ‘not stated’, ‘inadequately defined’ or ‘missing’

 .. _category-a4-1: